My experience of antidotes is that some remedies, in some people, some of the time can be antidoted by some substances.

 Citronella oil, pennyroyal, and other aromatic herbal mosquito repellants, all thuja and tea tree (melaleuca) products, peppermint oil, and lavender oil may antidote remedies due to their aromaticity.
 Chapstick, and other aromatic lip balms should also be avoided.
 Strong fumes from oil-based paint, turpentine, paint thinner and certain household cleaning agents such as Pine and strong-smelling industrial chemicals may also interfere with remedies.

-Medications: Homeopathic medicines will not prevent prescription drugs from working, but prescription drugs may interfere with homeopathic remedies.
-These include antibiotics, cortisone, and antifungals, whether topical or oral.
-Consult with your practitioner about any drugs which you are taking.
-If you experience severe pain, aspirin or Paracetamol usually do not interfere with homeopathic remedies but are not recommended.
+Medications: Homeopathic medicines will not prevent prescription drugs from working, If you experience severe pain, ibuprofen, aspirin or paracetamol do not usually interfere with homeopathic remedies.

 Drugs: Avoid all recreational drugs including marijuana, cocaine, LSD, barbituates, amphetamines and prescription pain medications.
 Alcohol in moderation will not interfere with homeopathic remedies.